Boggy Creek

 Boggy Creek (also known as Boggy Creek: The Legend Is True) is a 2011 American low-budget horror film directed by Brian T. Jaynes, written by Jennifer Minar-Jaynes, and starring Texas Battle, Stephanie Honoré, Damon Lipari, Shavon Kirksey, and Melissa Carnell as college students attacked by legendary creatures that resemble Bigfoot.
 Despite its name, it is unrelated to The Legend of Boggy Creek or its two sequels, although the director was inspired by it.

 Plot

-Jennifer takes several of her friends to a remote cabin in Texas, where her father died.
+Jennifer takes several of her friends to a remote cabin in Texas, where her father died of a supposed car accident.
 There, locals warn them of hostile creatures that, according to legend, murder the men and abduct the women.
 The creatures, which resemble the legendary Bigfoot, eventually show up and attack Jennifer and her friends.

 Production

 Shooting took place in Jefferson and Uncertain, Texas.
 The film was part of a dispute over funding between the director and an early investor.
 The matter was eventually taken to court.